duaneodom/stem/k-1/03_antacid_rocket.md

     <img src="files/rocket_02.jpg" alt="assembling" style="width:33%;height:auto;">
     <img src="files/rocket_03.jpg" alt="launching" style="width:33%;height:auto;">

+- Launching

     When ready, tip the rocket over, stand it up on a hard, stable surface (table/floor) and back away.
     In 4 to 10 seconds the pressure should build and the rocket will pop off the plunger with enough force to likely hit the ceiling.

 ## Talking Points